privacy-scaling-explorations/nova-by-hand/part_2.md

 This illustration is an intuitive representation of Folding.
 Let's look at the specifics.
 The actual Nova Folding does Folding of an Augmented Circuit.

-# 3 First Attempt: Try Folding to two R1CS
+# 3 First Attempt: Trying to naively fold two R1CS
 ## 3.1 Random linear Combination
 The most direct approach to folding $Z_1$ and $Z_2$ is to take a random linear combination with $r$: